DawidSac24/ContentManager/README.md

 ```

 > [!NOTE]
 > This database diagram should not have an id in the contextPageLinks table.
-Since it isn't possible to define a composed primary key, i had to add a id to this table and make the contextId and pageId only Foreign Keys.
+Since it isn't possible to define a composed primary key in indexedDB, i had to add a id to this table and make the contextId and pageId only Foreign Keys.

 ## Errors made during developpement